 Formaldehyde is used as a preservative in cosmetics.
 It’s a known carcinogen that is also linked to asthma, neurotoxicity, and developmental toxicity.
 It can be found in preservatives such as quaternium-15, DMDM hydantoin, and imidazolidinyl urea.

 Sunscreens come in two different forms: chemical and mineral filters.
 The most common sunscreens on the market use chemical filters such as oxybenzone.
 Oxybenzone is a known endocrine disruptor and can alter thyroid function.
 It’s also linked to skin allergies.
-Chemical sunscreens should be avoided at all costs—especially with children.
-Oxybenzone can also be found in moisturizers, lip balm, and makeup.
+Chemical sunscreens should be avoided at all costs—especially with children!
+It’s important to also avoid the other popular “O”s, including octinoxate and octocrylene, which are now both considered to be harmful to human health and the environment.
+Oxybenzone can also be found in sunscreen, SPF lotions, lip balm, and makeup.

 Diethanolamine is a foaming agent.
 It’s a known carcinogen and respiratory toxin, which is why the EU has restricted its use in personal care products.
 Despite this, it’s still used in bubble bath, body wash, and shampoo in the US.
 It’s often abbreviated as DEA on cosmetic labels.